KwKKei/power_outage_investigation/README.md

 ## Cleaning Data

-We have a new columns
+We have a new columns djsdksk